 This ride is basically the opposite of Soarin’.
 Soarin’ is about the air, this is about the land.
 There’s always a huge line at Soarin’, but there’s never any line at Living With the Land.

 Soarin’ is a fact-free (albeit enjoyable) thrill ride, Living with the Land is an educational look at ways in which humans can farm more sustainably.
 (I especially was interested in hearing about how some farmers are trying to use natural predators instead of pesticides to kill pests.)

 Living With the Land has a “g” in it, Soarin’ drops the “g”…I could go on and on.

 4) Sunshine seasons

 You’re going to want to save most of your appetite for Snacking Around the World, but we’re not going there until 11:30 and you need to eat breakfast.
 I recommend getting a snack at Sunshine Seasons, which is a bakery in The Land building.

-I liked the Carrot Cake Cupcake.
+One of the best snacks to try here is the Carrot Cake Cupcake.
 It was moist and spicy and had plump raisins in it.
 You may say that you can’t have a cupcake for breakfast, but I say I can do what I want on my vacation!
 Also carrots are good for you!
 This one is made out of frosting, but still!

 Snacking Around the World